jturner314/engineering-equations/README.md

     $ latexmk fluid-mechanics

-`latexmk` can also rebuild the sheets continuously as the source files are updated.
+`latexmk` can also rebuild a sheet continuously as its source files are updated.
 To do this, add the `-pvc` option, e.g.:

-    $ latexmk -pvc
+    $ latexmk -pvc fluid-mechanics

 ## Contributing